d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 Let us generate an artificial sequence from 0 to 30.
 We assume that the batch size and numbers of timesteps are 2 and 5 respectively.
-This means that depending on the offset we can generate between 4 and 5 $(x,y)$ pairs.
+This means that depending on the offset we can generate between 4 and 5 $(x, y)$ pairs.
 With a minibatch size of 2, we only get 2 minibatches.

 ```{.python .input  n=6}
 my_seq = list(range(30))